Almond Sponge Cake for Stone-Fruit Trifle with Lemon Mousse

 This light, moist sponge cake is simple to make.
-The subtle almond flavor complements our stone-fruit trifle nicely.
+The subtle almond flavor complements our Stone-Fruit Trifle with Lemon Mousse nicely.

 - 1/2 cup almonds (2 1/2 ounces)